-- i.
-Annual Campaign.
-UWHC will conduct an annual community-wide fundraising campaign.
-Funded Community Partners are required to participate by holding their own internal United Way campaigns.
+i.
+Annual Campaign at funded agency: UWHC will conduct an annual community-wide fundraising campaign.
+Funded Community Partners are encouraged to participate by holding their own internal United Way campaigns.
 The traditional time frame for campaign is between September and January.
 However, UWHC recognizes the diverse needs of organizations that conduct campaigns.
 If the organization prefers a non-traditional time to hold its internal United Way campaign, please contact UWHC for assistance.

-Agency will: - 1.
-Provide speakers, agency tours, agency fair displays, and program information material as needed to assist UWHC. - 2.
-Encourage agency staff and board members to give to the annual campaign. - ii.
-Capital Campaigns.
-A partner agency planning to conduct a capital fundraising campaign will notify UWHC once the campaign has been approved by the agency's board of directors.
+ii.
+Funded partners are encouraged to provide speakers, agency tours, agency fair displays, and program information material as needed to assist UWHC.
+UWHC respects and protects client confidentiality and the limited bandwidth of nonprofits to provide assistance.